Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

 ## TODOs:

 - Add arabic support everywhere
+    - Add it for code of conduct
-- Improve about page
+    - Add for archive components and page
+    - Add for updated home text
 - Sort types for production build
 - Per env config for backend urls
 - Tidy up filters and put in own component on archive page
-- Create custom date picker component and reuse
 - Extract some kind of helper date function
 - Show timestamps the same way